-The references to Apelles do not stop there.
-According to Marjorie E. Wieseman in his text “The late Self Portraits” published in the Catalogue for the “Late Rembrandt” exhibition in 2014-15 in Amsterdam and London, Rembrandt’s Frick Self portrait was in fact a self portrait as Apelles, “The prince of Painters.”
+And there are more references to Apelles.
+According to Marjorie E. Wieseman in his article “The late Self Portraits,” published in the Catalogue for the “Late Rembrandt” exhibition in 2014-15, Rembrandt’s Frick Self portrait was in fact a self portrait as Apelles, “The prince of Painters.”

-If Apelles was the main inspiration for the late works by Rembrandt, it would explain why his palette appear to have become more limited and why his technique changed up.
-The opinion on ancient greek painters in that time appear to have been that they painted painterly, with broad strokes.
-This is likely, especially when one takes into consideration that Rembrandt’s self portrait as the greek painter Zeuxis is the roughest portrait he ever did.
+If Apelles was the main inspiration for the late works by Rembrandt, it would explain why his palette appears to have become more limited and why his technique changed.
+The opinion of ancient greek painters in the Baroque seems to be that they painted with broad strokes.
+Just take into consideration that Rembrandt’s self portrait as the greek painter Zeuxis is the roughest portrait he ever did.

-This is not the reason however, why Rembrandt changed his technique in 1651.
-In the late 1640s, the widow of Thomas Howard, Earl of Arundel; displayed a new painting to her collection in Amsterdam, which she had inherited by her husband; a collection which included Rembrandt too.
-The painting on display was Flaying of Marsyas by Titian.
-Undoubtably, Rembrandt must have seen this before painting The Kitchen Maid in 1651 and the more similar Return of the Prodigal Son, finished in 1669.
-Titian who painted Flaying of Marsyas in the twilight of his life almost 100 years earlier was like Rembrandt: a well-read man, and according to Art-historian Thomas Puttfarken, he too changed both his technique and subject matter after reading The Poetics by Aristotle.
-The Poetics is a work probably known to Rembrandt as well, as he painted Aristotle with the bust of Homer, the celebrated author in The Poetics, in 1653, only two years after The Kitchen Maid.
+This is not the reason, however, why Rembrandt changed his technique in 1651.
+In the late 1640s, the widow of Thomas Howard, the Earl of Arundel, exhibited a new painting from her collection (included a work by Rembrandt) in Amsterdam, which she had inherited by her husband.
+The painting on display was The Flaying of Marsyas by Titian.
+Undoubtably, Rembrandt must have seen this painting before he started working on The Kitchen Maid in 1651.
+Titian, who painted The Flaying of Marsyas in the twilight of his life, almost a hundred years before, was like Rembrandt: a well-read man.

-Though the subject matter and coloring is different, when placing The Return of The Prodigal Son next to Titian’s The Flaying of Marsyas, the paintings match like kindred spirits.
-Equally rough and they both appear as reliefs with the story displaying before us on a two-dimensional line.
-Rembrandt has painted figures in the background, but they appear to us more like objects then a photographic space inwards.
+Even though the subject matter and coloring is different, The Return of The Prodigal Son by Rembrandt and Titian’s The Flaying of Marsyas, match like kindred spirits.
+They are equally rough and they both have the appearance of reliefs, acting out a story on a two-dimensional scene.

-With Titian as a father, thoughts and works from antiquity seem to have been the role model for late Rembrandt.
-Ironic when one thinks of certain critics in his own time, like Gerard de Lairesse, who accused Rembrandt of not being classical enough.
+With Titian as his “father,” ideas and works from antiquity seem to have been role models for the late Rembrandt.
+Ironically some critics from his own time, like Gerard de Lairesse, accused Rembrandt of not being classical enough.

 I do not want to deny that I once had a special preference for his manner; but at that time I had hardly begun to unerstand the infallible rules of painting.
 I found it necessary to recant my error and repudiate his; since his was based on nothing but light and fantastic conceits, without models, and which had no firm foundation on which to stand.